cues/Warehouse/README.md

 The link for the same is :
     https://api.myjson.com/bins/12syuc

 All this was done by making an ajax call to the api on top.
-Once the data was fetched i ran a for loop by using data.count
+Once the data was fetched i ran a for loop by using data.hits.length

 For each data that was fetched a component was created to insert the items from the api.